Loan-Level Pricing Adjustments (LLPA)

 What Is A Loan-Level Pricing Adjustment?

-Thus, loan-level pricing adjustments were born.
+From this want to collect more fees, loan-level pricing adjustments were born.

-LLPAs can change a mortgage rate by 100 basis points or more.
+LLPAs can change a person’s mortgage rate by 100 basis points (1.00%) or more.

 Risk Factors That Lead To Loan-Level Pricing Adjustments